 Let’s start with the basics.
 If someone has accessed your account, then they must have used it for something.
 You need to look for changes to your PC that weren’t done by you.

 The starting point will be the recent programs that appear in the Start menu.
 Click on the Start menu to see the most recent programs that were open.
 You will only see a change if the intruder has accessed a program that you didn’t use recently.

-One of the drawbacks is that they can always delete the item from here if they are smart enough.
-Furthermore, if the recent item view was enabled on your PC, hover your mouse cursor over the “Recent Items” button on the right side of the Start Menu, and you will see all the files that were opened recently.
+One of the drawbacks is that they could always delete the item from here if they are smart enough.
+Furthermore, if the recent item view was enabled on your PC, hover your mouse cursor over the “Recent Items” button on the right side of the Start Menu to see all the files that were opened recently.
 The file entry will stay there even if the actual files are deleted.

 Other common places to look for changes include your browser history, recent documents and the “Programs” option in the control panel for recently added programs.

 This isn’t available in Windows 11.
 Recent items are only listed by right-clicking an app icon and in Quick Access.
 However, if the recent items feature is turned off in your PC settings, they won’t appear here either.

 The above step was just to alert you that something is wrong.
 Let’s get serious and dig up some solid proof if you suspect someone else is logging in to your Windows PC.
 Windows keeps a complete record of when an account is logged in successfully and failed attempts at logging in.
 You can view this from the Windows Event Viewer.